infinyon/fluvio/README.md

   <br>
 </div>

-Fluvio is a lean and mean distributed data streaming engine written in Rust.
-Combined with Stateful DataFlow a distributed stream processing framework based on web assembly component model, Fluvio provides a unified composable distributed streaming and stream processing paradigm for developers.
-This system is the foundation of InfinyOn Cloud.
+**Fluvio** is a lean and mean distributed data streaming engine written in Rust.
+Combined with **Stateful DataFlow** distributed stream processing framework, Fluvio provides a *unified* *composable* *distributed streaming* and *stream processin*g paradigm for developers.
+It is the foundation of [InfinyOn Cloud](https://infinyon.cloud/).

 ## Quick Start - Get started with Fluvio and Stateful DataFlow in 5 minutes or less on your system!